Key Takeaways

 According to Dr. Lourdes Mato, Associate Principal Scientist – Applied Research at Edlong, umami-packed fermented soy ingredients have long been staples of Asian cuisines.

 “Tempeh, oncom, and tauco are believed to be native fermented soybean products from Indonesia.
 Whereas meju, doenjang, and chungkookjang originated from South Korea.
+Furthermore, natto, douchi, and kinema are native fermented soy products from Japan, China, and India (also in the eastern hills of Nepal), respectively.”

 She adds, “The rapid progress of urbanization played a vital role in the development of these traditional fermented soy products.
 Furthermore, certain fermented products, such as tempeh and natto, are already readily accessible in the global food market.”